 The only other painting I did was to paint the interior brown parts of the window that we didn’t do back in 2014 when we did the floor, doorways, and window trim.
 We had also replaced the blinds months ago (we used to use this as a spare bedroom/playroom/catch-all room).

-The first things I put in the room were the crib, dresser, and glider that I brought over from Hadley’s room next door.
+The first things I put in this mint, pink and gold nursery were the crib, dresser, and glider that I brought over from Hadley’s room next door.

 The first two things I purchased were the foot pouf from The Land of Nod and the rug from RugsUSA.
 I knew that I wanted curtains with some kind of pattern, so the rug needed to be more neutral.
 I wasn’t sure what I was looking for until I found this one while browsing RugsUSA’s pinterest account.
 It had phenomenal reviews, and I knew that it would be a piece we would keep in her room or use in another part of our house for years to come.
 It’s so much better in person that I imagined.
 It’s insanely soft and thick and I can’t keep my children (Hadley and Teddy) off of it!
 Neither of them have stopped rolling around on it for almost two months. 😉